uosyph/chat-app/README.md

 - `parrhesia` - main application directory.
     - `static/parrhesia` contains all static content.
+        - `images` - contains favicon and logo of the application
-        - `css` contains compiled CSS file and its map.
+        - `css` - contains compiled CSS file and its map.
         - `js` - all JavaScript files used in project.
             - `channel.js` - contacts API to add and read messages in a channel.
             - `channels.js` - contacts API to list out all the channels.